SethPipho/isu-nutrition/README.md

 # isu-nutrition
-App for viewing ISU dining nutritional data
+App for viewing ISU dining nutritional data.

+Built with vue.js and python.